Marcus Smart NBA Playoffs Player Props: Celtics vs. Heat

 Marcus Smart Insights vs. the Heat

-- Smart has taken 9.9 shots per game this season and made 4.1 per game, which account for 8.3% and 7.2%, respectively, of his team's total.
+- This season, he's put up 8.3% of the Celtics' attempted field goals, as he's averaging 9.9 per contest.

-- He's made 1.9 threes per game, or 8.7% of his team's makes from beyond the arc this season.
+- He's attempted 5.6 threes per game, or 9.8% of his team's shots from beyond the arc this season.

-- Smart's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.
+- The Heat are the second-best defensive team in the NBA, allowing 109.8 points per game.

-- The Heat are the second-best defensive squad in the league, conceding 109.8 points per contest.
+- On the glass, the Heat are ranked sixth in the NBA, giving up 41.9 rebounds per contest.

-- The Heat are the sixth-ranked team in the NBA, giving up 41.9 rebounds per game.
+- In terms of assists, the Heat are 14th in the NBA, conceding 25.6 per contest.

 Marcus Smart vs. the Heat